-Diné College has established a cost of attendance for Dependent and Independent students as well as for students living in the dorm, Residence Life program.
-The Pell Grant award is based on the COA and student/parent's EFC - expected family contribution; therefore, no two student's awards are exact.
+Diné College has established a cost of attendance for Dependent and Independent students, for students participating in the Residence Life program.
+The Pell Grant award is based on the COA and student/parent's Student Aid Index (SAI); therefore, no two student's awards are exact.
 A (COA) example for an on-campus student living in the dorm/Residence Life for one semester is as follows:

-Award Example
+Award I Example

 Pell Grant \$3,248 COA \$7,340

 Navajo Nation \$2,500 Less Total Aid \$5,748

 Total Aid \$5,748 Unmet Need \$1,667